lizadaly/utopia-novels/books/arqtiq/book.md

 drawn about us, after we are presented to a lady, also in his charge, who, with less success, attempts the words he first used.
-Feeling quite among friends, as he lifts a feather- tufted guiding wand resting on the bird’s head, I turn to the lady by my side, whose first glance, as though in bitterness, before our arrival, has changed to liveliest sociability in gestures, nods and smiles upon
+Feeling quite among friends, as he lifts a feather-tufted guiding wand resting on the bird’s head, I turn to the lady by my side, whose first glance, as though in bitterness, before our arrival, has changed to liveliest sociability in gestures, nods and smiles upon